Intensive Outpatient Program for Flexible Treatment at Connecticut Recovery

 At Connecticut Center for Recovery, our team provides holistic care to treat more than just the addiction or mental health concern you’re facing.
 Holistic therapies allow you to treat your body, mind, and soul simultaneously.
 As a result, they help you reconnect with yourself and make it easier to find stability once more.

 If you’re battling a substance use disorder, a mental health condition, or both, you need a structured recovery program that can help you get on the path to healing.
-At Connecticut Center for Recovery, our intensive outpatient program allows you to take advantage of many hours of treatment each week.
+At Connecticut Center for Recovery, our IOP allows you to take advantage of many hours of treatment each week.
 Still, it does not require you to set aside your responsibilities.

 We offer individual, group, and family therapy sessions, as well as holistic treatment, to ensure you receive the exact level of care you need.
 Contact us to start your journey toward healing today.